The burden of command...

 - Slow, but a well armed escort against both enemy fighter craft and warships.
 What the vessel lacks in dexterity it more than makes up for in defensive capabilities.

-- An older relative to the universally known CCS-class, the RCS supports Xytan’s fleets with several support abilities.
-Among these is a very powerful version of the stasis enfolder seen on smaller Covenant aircraft such as the vampire.
+- An older relative to the universally known CCS-class, the RCS supports Xytan’s fleets with a very powerful taunt ability that pulls enemy fire towards it.
 While useful, the vessel’s age gives it sub-par weaponry and shielding for its size.

 The High Prophet of Regret

 Style: The noble Prophet Regret was never one to be complacent or idle, insisting he view the frontlines of the war whenever he could.
-Regret stands as the most well rounded leader in the Covenant roster, focusing on improving his plays both militarily and economically with political overrides and Forerunner technology appropriated for his use.
+Regret stands as the most well rounded leader in the Covenant roster, focusing on improving both militarily and economically with Forerunner technology being appropriated for use in his fleets.

 To those who want a very “vanilla” Covenant leader from previous releases, the High Prophet of Regret stands as your best choice.
 Regret has the unique capability to improve some of his vessels with Forerunner artifacts, bolstering his fleets with divine blessings.
 Regret holds no singular focus, simply opting to improve his general play and effectiveness on the field.